 Digital Worksheet Adaptations

-According to child development experts, worksheet adaptations should be introduced gradually and with patience.
+Child development research consistently finds that worksheet adaptations should be introduced gradually and with patience.

 Short, focused practice sessions of ten to fifteen minutes are far more effective than long, drawn-out lessons.